European Youth Parliament: Management

 At the international level, the EYP is governed by an international board, the Governing Body.
 The Governing Body has six members elected by the National Committees and by the alumni of past sessions.
-A representative of the Schwarzkopf Foundation is also a member.
+A representative of the Schwarzkopf Foundation, as well as the EYP's executive director, are also members.
 The board is largely responsible for the quality assurance of the International Sessions but also takes responsibility for the overall direction of the organisation and the long-term sustainability and protection of the organisation.
 The day-to-day business of the organisation is administered by a hired manager at the International Office in Berlin.
 Philipp J. Scharff was the manager from 2004 until 2008, Jan Phillip Beck (DE) from 2008 until 2011, Ville Vasaramäki (FI) from 2011 until 2013, Krista Lagus (FI) from 2013 until 2017 and Lukas Fendel (DE) from 2017 to 2020.
-Anya Suprenenko was appointed as Executive Director in 2020.
-In 2022, Pauline Chetail (FR) was made acting Executive Director as Anya went on a temporary leave.
+Anya Suprunenko was appointed as Executive Director in 2020.
+In 2022, Pauline Chetail (FR) was made acting Executive Director as Anya went on temporary leave.

-At the national level, the National Committees are free to choose how to manage themselves, provided they comply with basic democratic principles.
-It is the responsibility of the National Committees to organise and fund their own national sessions.
-International Sessions can receive limited funding from EYP at the international level but are largely responsible for their economy as well.
-Sessions are usually funded through sponsorship from various organisations or corporations.
+The branch of EYP in each country is known as its National Committee (NC).
+The National Committees are free to choose how to manage themselves, provided they comply with basic democratic principles.
+The National Committees are responsible for organising and funding sessions of the EYP within their jurisdictions, this includes both regional and national sessions.
+International Sessions, however, can receive limited funding from the international office.
+Sessions finances are usually supplemented through partnerships with companies and other organisations.

+Apart from the National Committees, there can be Autonomous Committees (ACs) as well, which represent Autonomous European Territory which has been recognized by a majority of the member states of the Council of Europe.

+The National Committees meet twice a year for the Board of National Committees (BNC).
+There they discuss and vote on implementation of proposals put forward by members of the EYP.
+The event is moderated by the BNC board, consisting of three members of different National Committees elected to the role.